scuzzydude/asimov/asimov.md

 History is accumulated value.
 We stand on the shoulder of giants.
 History is cumulative, but there are bumps in the road.

 I've made this about Texas because I want it to be a race.
 In any endeavor, basketball, science, engineering, or business, if you change the way you measure a problem, that insight usually leads to simple solutions.
 I think I've found it by creating a wealth system based on trading responsibility.
-I think applying the same kind of engineering logic to the problem of sustenance could be solved, and Houston has a huge port right at the bottom of the breadbasket of the world.
+I think applying the same kind of engineering logic to the problem of sustenance could lead to a solution, and Houston has a huge port right at the bottom of the breadbasket of the world.
 I also think you can do it with health-care, and Houston's got the best medical center and schools in the world.

 Solving wealth, sustenance, and health inequality would be monumental steps forward in human progress that can create generational wealth in real terms and make for a better world.
 People laugh at idealistic systems, but the secret is to focus on single ideas.
 It's easy -- and good -- to be idealistic about a certain idea.
 It's something you recognize internally as genius -- it implies you value you something.
 It is not easy, or good, to be idealistic about ideologies.
 It's not real.
 We don't align with the values of everybody about everything, and it's not practical that we should.
 If we did, progress would stall.
 It's exactly like natural selection.
 It's exactly like the mutation of a virus towards equilibrium with its hosts.
 Conflict of ideas are the mutations that allow us to develop better ideas.